 How to Get Rid of Cockroaches in

-Imagine you are in your workplace presenting a tutorial to colleagues, and a cockroach crawls right out of your briefcase and takes a catwalk over the conference table.
+Imagine you are in your workplace presenting a tutorial to colleagues, and 1 or 2 cockroaches crawls right out of your briefcase and takes a catwalk over the conference table.

 Chances are that you’d wish an earthquake appears and consumes you alive.

 It can’t get any more embarrassing than this.